vando026/surgeon/docs/1-Paths-to-datasets.md

-# Setting paths to Databricks datasets
+## Introduction and import

 Surgeon provides classes for constructing Databricks paths to the parquet Rawlog (PbRl) and Session Summary (PbSS) datasets.
-For now, these classes are limited to the `/mnt`  Databricks directory.
+For now, I demonstrate path construction to data on  the `/mnt`  directory of Databricks.

 ```scala mdoc
 import org.apache.spark.sql.{SparkSession}